 Government auditors estimate that “rework” costs for the first lots of F-35 aircraft will total nearly $1 billion, owing to the Pentagon’s strategy of developing and buying the single-engine, stealthy fighter at the same time.
 These costs are referred to by program officials as “concurrency,” because testing activities are taking place concurrent to production of the early lots of aircraft by prime contractor Lockheed Martin.
 The Pentagon embraced this strategy when awarding the company ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GAO Estimates F-35 Retrofit Costs At $1.7B".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GAO Estimates F-35 Retrofit Costs At $1.7B".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.